Skip to Main Content

 • In-person - Andersen Library Reference Desk or Lenox Library Information Desk

-• By contacting your department's librarian liaison or the library instruction coordinator directly
+• By contacting your department's librarian liaison or Martha Stephenson, the library instruction coordinator, directly

 • Advanced notice of four weeks minimum is required if new videos or tutorials are needed

-• Provide your librarian with details such as access start and end dates, research prompt, and topic suggestions in addition to the concepts and skills you want covered
+• Provide your librarian with details such as access start and end dates, and research prompt in addition to the concepts and skills you want covered

-• Schedule a session for the point of need, as students who have an assignment to focus on will get the most out of library instruction
+• Schedule learning objects for the point of need, as students who have an assignment to focus on tend to get the most out watching videos, taking tutorials, and reading guides

-• Videos and tutorials typically cover just a few concepts, skills, resources, and services.
-The Library Instruction: Content tab includes a list of commonly requested examples
+• Videos and tutorials typically focus on a minimal number of concepts, skills, resources, and services.
+The Workshop Focus tab includes a list of common requests

 • Course or assignment guides such as this one collect information and links to databases, sources, citation resources, videos, tutorials, and more